liferay/liferay-central-test-2/modules/sdk/gradle-plugins-soy/README.markdown

 The Soy Gradle plugin lets you compile [Closure Templates](https://developers.google.com/closure/templates/) into JavaScript functions.
-It also lets you use a custom localization mechanism in the generated `.soy.js` files by replacing [`goog.getMsg`](https://developers.google.com/closure/templates/docs/translation#closurecompiler) definitions with a different function call, for example `Liferay.Language.get`.
+It also lets you use a custom localization mechanism in the generated `.soy.js` files by replacing [`goog.getMsg`](https://developers.google.com/closure/templates/docs/translation#closurecompiler) definitions with a different function call (e.g., `Liferay.Language.get`).

 ## Usage